 Example crowd release:

-A best practice is to avoid high traffic areas where attendees might not realize they’re being streamed because they may say or do something you’d rather not be affiliated with your event.
-This is where having a contingency plan would come in handy, having a secondary location to stream from with safe sight lines that’s out of the way of your attendees.
+A best practice is to avoid high-traffic areas where attendees might not realize they’re being streamed because they may say or do something you’d rather not be affiliated with your event.
+This is where having a contingency plan would come in handy, such as having a secondary location to stream from with safe sight lines that are out of the way of your attendees.

 Not having control over the content that’s being instantly transmitted to your trusting followers and potential leads is definitely something to consider.
 Despite the risks, ephemeral content and providers are rapidly gaining notoriety and followers.
 So do your due diligence and add another arm’s length to your social media reach.

-For when you decide that live streaming is right for your event, here is a checklist for what you should do to ensure you’re *legally* live streaming at your event.
-(Adapted from Kerry Gorgone’s checklist for marketers.)
+When you decide that live streaming your event is the right choice, here is a checklist for what you should do to ensure you’re doing everything legally.

 - Have the appropriate release forms and consent ahead of time eg. Crowd release form, location release, and written permission from featured individuals.